climatescope/climatescope.org/app/_en_insights/emerging-markets-investment.md

 **Figure 4:** PV and onshore wind capex in developing countries

 ![Figure 4](/assets/images/content/insights/investment/CS2017_INV_Fig4.JPG)

-_Source: Bloomberg New Energy Finance_
+<small>_Source: Bloomberg New Energy Finance_</small>

 **Figure 5:** Developing countries by asset finance volumes

 ![Figure 5](/assets/images/content/insights/investment/CS2017_INV_Fig5.JPG)

-_Source: Bloomberg New Energy Finance.
-Note: Chart depicts the total number of nations that were able to secure certain thresholds of financing in given years._
+<small>_Source: Bloomberg New Energy Finance.
+Note: Chart depicts the total number of nations that were able to secure certain thresholds of financing in given years._</small>

 ### China and the Big Five
 As discussed, China accounts for the lion’s share of clean energy asset finance in developing countries in any given year and the country attracted 63% of all such capital over the last decade (Figure 2 and Figure 6).
 But others have generated significant investment as well.
 Brazil, India and Turkey have all recorded at least $1 billion of investment in new asset finance every year over the last ten (Figure 7).
 Mexico and South Africa, which complete the top six, saw more patchy investment in line with cycles in government policy or integration challenges.
 South Africa attracted $5.4 billion of new investment on the back of its clean energy auction program in 2012.
 This year, Mexico is on pace for a record having generated $3.7 billion of investment in just the first six months into 2017.